Clusters

 In the example below, the groups are configured so that Client A sends operation requests to cluster member C, (which are load-balanced between members A and C) and Client B sends operation requests to cluster member D (which are load-balanced between members B and D).
 Each group acts as a standby group for the other.

-Keyring Roles and Authentication
+Keyring Roles and Identity Modes

 Each keyring on a cluster has two roles that are analogous to the Partition Security Officer and Crypto Officer roles on a standard Luna partition.
 They are referred to here as: